scolby33/pushover_complete/README.rst

 ------------

 Contributions, large or small, from bug reports to pull requests and full-on forks, are highly encouraged.
-Read the the `contributing page <http://pushover-complete.readthedocs.io/en/latest/contributing.html>`_ in the docs or `CONTRIBUTING.rst <https://github.com/scolby33/pushover_complete/CONTRIBUTING.rst>`_ for more information on getting involved.
+Read the the `contributing page <http://pushover-complete.readthedocs.io/en/latest/contributing.html>`_ in the docs or :code:`CONTRIBUTING.rst` for more information on getting involved.

-The full list of contributors is `here <https://github.com/scolby33/pushover_complete/AUTHORS.rst>`_.
+The full list of contributors is in :code:`AUTHORS.rst` or `on GitHub <https://github.com/scolby33/pushover_complete/contributor:w s`_.

 License
 -------

 MIT.
-See the `LICENSE file <https://github.com/scolby33/pushover_complete/AUTHORS.rst>`_ for more information.
+See the :code:`LICENSE.rst` file for more information.